cloudy1gor/env/README.md

 # How to run?

-Open a terminal in project directory and copy the example environment into `.env`
+Open a terminal in project directory and coppy the example environment into `.env`

 ```
 cp env.example .env